-The Company has experienced recurring net losses of \$22.7 million, \$18.4 million and \$20.8 million during the years ended December 31, 2002, 2003 and 2004, respectively, and \$2.5 million during the six months ended June 30, 2005.
-The Company has also experienced net cash flows used in operating activities (both continuing and discontinued operations) of \$4.4 million and \$3.5 million during the years ended December 31, 2002 and 2003, respectively.
+The Company has experienced recurring net losses of \$22.7 million, \$18.4 million and \$20.8 million during the years ended December 31, 2002, 2003 and 2004, respectively.
+The Company has also experienced net cash flows used in operating activities (both continuing and discontinuing operations) of \$4.4 million and \$3.5 million during the years ended December 31, 2002 and 2003, respectively.
 During 2004 the Company experienced net cash flows from operating activities of \$1.7 million.
 Additionally, the Company may suffer a significant loss during the year ending December 31, 2005.
 On March 15, 2006, the Company is required to repay its \$100.0 million Senior Secured Notes (See Note 7).
 In the past the Company has had to raise funds through the offering of equity securities in order to make the interest payments due on its Senior Secured Notes.
-The above historical and estimated future results of operations and cash flows in relation to the Company's debt obligations raise substantial doubt about the Company's ability to continue as a going concern.
+The above historical and estimated future results of operations and cash flows in relation to the Company s debt obligations raise doubt about the Company s ability to continue as a going concern.

-The Company's continued existence is dependent upon its ability to satisfy the interest and principal obligation of its Senior Secured Notes.
-The Company's March 15, 2005 and September 15, 2005 interest payments were made using cash balances on hand.
+The Company s continued existence is dependent upon its ability to satisfy the interest and principal obligation of its Senior Secured Notes.
+The Company s March 15, 2005 and September 15, 2005 interest payments were made using cash balances on hand.
 In order to satisfy the \$105.6 million principal and interest payment due on March 15, 2006, the Company will be required to either issue new equity securities, refinance all or a portion of the Senior Secured Notes, or sell certain assets.

-In order to generate funds for the March 2006 payment, the Company entered into a letter of intent on February 8, 2005 to sell six of its nine sports and fitness Clubs for \$65.0 million to an affiliate of a significant shareholder.
-The Company continues to negotiate this transaction and believes that it is probable that the transaction will be completed, however, there can be no assurance that the transaction will be completed.
-Proceeds from this transaction would be used to reduce the Senior Secured Notes.
+In order to generate funds for the March 2006 payment, the Company entered into a letter of intent on February 8, 2005 to sell six of its nine sports and fitness Clubs for \$65.0 million.
+The Company continues to negotiate this transaction and believes that it is probable that the transaction will be completed, however, no assurance can be given that the transaction will be completed.
+Proceeds from this transaction will be used to reduce the Senior Secured Notes.
 In addition, the Company is also seeking to refinance its West Los Angeles property to generate funds to retire the remainder of the Senior Secured Notes.